matloff/fastBigStat/README.md

     based on a sample of size n.
 As n goes to &infin;, we would like our estimator to have the property that &theta;<sub>n</sub> goes to &theta;.
-If it does almost surely, we say it is *strongly consistent*; if the convergence is in probability, it is known as *weak consistency*.
+If it does almost surely, we say it is *strongly consistent*; if the convergence is just in probability, it is known as *weak consistency*.

     Since the SLLN implies that M<sub>i</sub> is strongly consistent for